-The Blind Science Conference is organized on July 6 – 7, 2015 in Dieren (the Netherlands).
+The Blind Science Conference is organized on July 7 and 8, 2017 in Roosendaal (the Netherlands).
 We invite blind (pre-) university students in fields involving statistics and mathematics as well as professionals involved in supporting those students (see audience for details) to learn about great tools which help them succeed in their studies, exchange experiences and expand their network.

-The main theme of this year’s conference is “carrying out statistics as a blind student”.
-Our special guest from New Zealand Jonathan Godfrey, a blind lecturer at Massey University and author of the
+- Workshops on solutions for doing statistics as a blind student, such as R (presented by our special guest from New Zealand Jonathan Godfrey, blind statistics professor and author of the

 Our program offers great value to all blind science students and professionals supporting such students, ranging from beginners to experts.
 So don’t wait and register for our event!
-Under the link venue you can find some practical information about the conference location, travel and lodging; under registration you can read all conditions for registering and register streight away.
+On the venue page you can find some practical information about the conference location, travel and lodging; under registration you can read all conditions for registering and register streight away.
 Please note we are still setting up this conference so details are still being finalized, keep an eye on this website for updates and don’t hecitate to contact us if you have any questions (firstname.lastname@example.org).